preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 + **Url**: Type or paste the Url to go to when a user clicks the link.
 + **Anchor Name**: Type the Anchor Name in this field to create a link to an anchor.
 + **Target**: Choose if the link should be opened in a new window, the current window, or in a dialog.
 + **Dialog Position**: If you selected "Dialog" for Target, you can select where to place the dialog: Center, Full screen, Left or Right.

+**Note!** Dialog is not suitable for external links.
+Select "Current Window" or " New Window" for external links.

-For more information about how to work with, and link to, anchors, see: :doc:`Using Anchors </general-assets/using-anchors/index>`
+For more information about how to work with, and link to anchors, see: :doc:`Using Anchors </general-assets/using-anchors/index>`

 My Links
 ---------